 Range Martial Arts East teen and adult class sessions are for anyone wishing to learn the art of Tang Soo Do ages 13 years and older.
-The students that attend our classes range in age from 7 to over 50.
-Experience of the students in class range from first-time participants to those that have had their black belt for a number of years.
 Many of our students are family members and attend sessions together.
+Regardless of age, students learn the same material on the same floor.
+Teen and adult members are sometimes given additional training opportunities that youth students are not.

 Korean terminology is used frequently by the instructors and students in order to help promote the Korean heritage of the art.
 Students are taught various aspects of the art through instruction, lectures, games and repetition.
 Physical techniques are taught in through repeated practice, demonstration, and explanation.
 In addition to terminology and physical technique, students learn about honor, obedience, respect, focus, self-control, brotherhood, confidence and even humility.
 These traits help develop leadership skills within the community while we provide students with a family-oriented setting.